 Certified IVUSS ( International Veterinary Ultrasound Society)

 Kim Ball - Puppy School Teacher

 Kim grew up in the Chadstone area and has always been surrounded by animals, including: dogs, cats, birds and rabbits.
-Her mother is the Secretary of the Victorian Obedience Dog Club in Box Hill and was the owner and part trainer of the first Australian Kelpie to obtain the title of Obedience Champion, which included tracking.
+Her mother was the Secretary of the Victorian Obedience Dog Club in Box Hill and was the owner and part trainer of the first Australian Kelpie to obtain the title of Obedience Champion, which included tracking.

-With 34 years of experience in dog training, Kim also has a Bachelor of Education majoring in music, and is a flute teacher with the Ministry of Education.
+Kim has over 24 years of experience in running Baby Puppy Classes.
+She is a life member of the Victorian Obedience Dog Club.With more than 40 years of experience in dog training, Kim also has a Bachelor of Education majoring in music, and is a flute teacher with the Ministry of Education.
 She is also a Dogs Victoria Licensed Instructor and holds a Certificate III in Dog Behaviour and Training.